swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 - [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
 - [ ] Model cannot be easily used from outside of the experiment context
+- [ ] Model requires manual publication to the artifact registry
+- [ ] Model is not accessible on the Internet and cannot be used anywhere
-- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model requires manual deployment on the cluster
 - [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and